Port of Humanity Tsuruga Museum: Exhibition

 "ムゼウム" is a Japanese transliteration of the word "museum" in Polish, based on the fact that many of the Jewish refugees originated from Poland.

 Access

 The museum is about 30 minute walk from Tsuruga Station of JR Hokuriku Main Line, or an eight minute bus ride (Tsuruga Shuyu bus) from Tsuruga Station to Kanegasaki Park, followed by about a four minute walk.

-Open date

-Closed December 29-January 1.
-Opens at 9:00 and closes at 17:00 (admission closes at 16:30).